 The How: In the beginning of the 30 days you cut out dairy, sugar, legumes, grains, and alcohol.
 You stick with mainly whole foods and you get through the month.
 At the end of the 30 days there is a reintroduction phase where you add foods back in slowly, with the idea that if you do have a food sensitivity, once that food has been added back in you will notice some symptoms and be able to red flag it.

 The Risks: Ultra-restrictive diets usually backfire.
 While there are Whole 30 success stories there are many success-then-back-to-status-quo stories too.
-Most people regain any weight lost during the 30 days and some even gain more.
-With any diet you must consider if it is something you can do long term.
-Can you really never have another cupcake ever again?
-Even at your kid’s party?
+Some regain any weight lost during the 30 days and some even gain more.
+With any dietetic change you must consider if it is something you can do long term using the principles learned while doing the 30 day plan.

 The Bottom Line: Proceed with caution and prepare to be completely consumed by this diet.
 Following such a strict regimen is very time intensive, and because many of the foods are fresh and specialized, there are many trips to the grocery store involved, to maintain this diet.
 Again, making this a lifestyle is difficult because of the limited food list.
 If you are concerned about a food allergy or sensitivity I would strongly urge you to talk to a health care professional before taking it in to your own hands with a restrictive diet.